tristanlt/zabbix-rocketchat-stats/README.md

   * Rocket Total Private Group Messages (Number of messages since instance creation)
   * Rocket Total Channels (Number of channels)
   * Rocket Total Private Groups (Number of channels)

+The monitoring templates issues alerts:
+  * Average: if no monitoring data is received withing 10 minutes
+  * Information: on version change

+The template contains graphs for the measures and a host screen which displays the graphs.

+The external script caches the following data in the file **/tmp/rocketchat_stats_<numeric id of the user>.pickle**:
+ * monitoring data is cached for 90 seconds for overhead reduction (configurable)
+ * login token is cached until fetching of the stats fails to reduce login overhead

 # Installation

   * Zabbix server should have Python3
   * Copy **rocketchat-stats** from  **server/externalscripts/** to your Zabbix server to **ExternalScripts** location (ie. /var/lib/zabbix/externals-scripts/)
   * Import RocketChat-Stats.xml from **templates/** into your Zabbix server